elibarrow/BAE305-SP24-LAB4/README.md

 1. Compare the performance of each amplifier circuit to its expected theoretical performance with regard to gain.
 **Response:** The gain of the first amplifier circuit was -0.955 while the theoretical performance of a non-inverting op amplifier circuit is expected to be -1.

 2. Comment on the limits of op-amp circuits with respect to maximum output voltage.
-**Response:**      %%%%%%% NEEDS TO BE FINISHED STILL %%%%%%%%%%%%%%%
+**Response:** Once the maximum output voltage is reached in the op-amp circuit, the op-amp reaches saturation and begins to output its maximum voltage instead of amplifying input voltage to output voltage exponentially.

-3. Are the LM741 op amps symmetric i.e. does the positive voltage performance equal the negative voltage performance?
+4. Are the LM741 op amps symmetric i.e. does the positive voltage performance equal the negative voltage performance?
 **Response:**   %%%%%%% NEEDS TO BE FINSISHED STILL %%%%%%%%%%%%%%%